 Embattled O'Reilly takes his longest spring break in years

-In this Oct.
-1, 2015 file photo, host Bill O'Reilly of "The O'Reilly Factor" on the Fox News Channel, poses for photos in the set in New York.
-Embattled Fox News Channel host Bill O'Reilly hasn't taken this much time off consecutively in March or April for at least 10 years.
+Embattled Fox News Channel host Bill O'Reilly, who announced he's vacationing starting Wednesday and returning April 24, hasn't taken off this much time consecutively in March or April for at least 10 years, an examination of his show's transcripts revealed.

 Comments